1gravity/Kotlin-Bloc/website/docs/architecture/blocowner/bloc_owner.md

 }
 ```

-[Orbit](https://orbit-mvi.org/) has the concept of a `ContainerHost` used for classes that want to launch Orbit `intents` like in this example:
+The idea of `BlocOwners` was inspired by the [Orbit](https://orbit-mvi.org/) framework which has the concept of a `ContainerHost` used for classes that want to launch Orbit `intents`.
+Here's an example:

 ```kotlin
 class CalculatorViewModel: ContainerHost<CalculatorState, CalculatorSideEffect>, ViewModel() {